Going beyond test scores

 When Emory University admission staff read applications, we always have the campus community—both inside and outside the classroom—in mind.

-Beyond that, we are also looking for character traits, educational pursuits, and community awareness that would fit best in this campus community.
+Beyond that, we are also looking for character traits, educational pursuits, and community awareness that would compliment and blend into this campus community.
 Most Emory University students, regardless of major, have multiple interests and passions—whether it’s the arts, community service, medical research, theater, entrepreneurship, or athletics.
-What makes you happy?
-How has your community, family, or school benefited from who you are as a person?
+We want to know what makes you happy and how your community/family/school has benefited from who you are as a person.

-John Latting, dean of admission for Emory University, continually encourages us as an admission staff to think about the student—the person—behind each application.
-Kelley Lips, dean of enrollment services for Oxford College, encourages us to always be aware of each student, in the moment of their high school experience.
+John Latting, dean of admission for Emory University, continually encourages us as an admission staff to think about the person behind each application.
+Kelley Lips, dean of enrollment services for Oxford College, encourages us to look at the big picture of the applicant in the moment of their high school experience.

 We want to identify who each student is as a learner in academia and also who they are in their community.
 Is the student fully-engaged with their world—wherever that might be and whomever that might include?
 Is the student determined?
 Courageous?
 Intentional?
 Ethical?

-We are looking for students who will be challenging to the faculty, exciting in the classroom, and a catalyst in the community.
+We are looking for students who will be challenging for the faculty, exciting in the classroom, and a catalyst in the community.

 So, we see our jobs as admission staff not only to evaluate high school performance (those high level classes, test scores, and out-of-school activities or commitments), but also do our best to predict college success and fit with the Emory University ethos—performing at a high level and aimed at doing good in the global community.